servo/servo.org/README.md

     - To write some notes or additional context, append `; your notes` to that new tags line
 - Generate the outline: `tools/generate-outline.sh commits.txt`

+**TIP:** if you’re faced with hundreds of commits and it’s a real slog, try triaging the commits of one author at a time.
+Each author probably only works on a few things each month, so it’s a lot easier to keep the context of their work in your head.

 ## Hints for writing about changes

 **Always check the correct names of people and API features.** People like it when their names are spelled correctly, of course, but sometimes authors refer to API features by incorrect names.
 When in doubt, check the spec.
 For example, [servo#32642](https://github.com/servo/servo/pull/32642) says “ShaderCompilationInfo” in the title, but the interface is actually [GPUCompilationInfo](https://developer.mozilla.org/en-US/docs/Web/API/GPUCompilationInfo), returned by the [getCompilationInfo() method on GPUShaderModule](https://developer.mozilla.org/en-US/docs/Web/API/GPUShaderModule/getCompilationInfo) ([July 2024](https://servo.org/blog/2024/07/31/this-month-in-servo/)).